-- 1.1 Some soils are easily eroded by groundwater leaking into the drain or sewer.
+- groundwater leaking into the drain or sewer.
 Examples of such soils include fine sands, fine silty sands, saturated silts and peat.
 Buildings should not be constructed over or within 3m of drains or sewers in such soils unless special measures are taken in the design and construction of foundations to prevent undue risk to the building in the event of failure of the drain or sewer.
-Special measures will not be needed if the invert of the drain or sewer is: - (a) above the level of the foundations; and - (b) above the groundwater level; and - (c) no more than 1m deep. - 1.2 A building constructed over or within 3m of: - (a) any rising main (except those used solely to drain the building); - (b) any drain or sewer constructed from brick or masonry; - (c) any drain or sewer in poor condition (e.g. the pipes are cracked, fractured, deformed more than 5% or misaligned) would be exposed to a high level of risk in the event of failure of the drain or sewer.
+Special measures will not be needed if the invert of the drain or sewer is: - a. above the level of the foundations; and - b. above the groundwater level; and - c. no more than 1m deep. - 1.2 A building constructed over or within 3m of: - a. any rising main (except those used solely to drain the building); - b. any drain or sewer constructed from brick or masonry; - any drain or sewer in poor condition (e.g. the pipes are cracked, fractured, deformed more than 5% or misaligned)

+would be exposed to a high level of risk in the event of failure of the drain or sewer.
 Buildings should not be constructed in such a position unless special measures are taken.